Amuro Ray: Casting

-For Mobile Suit Gundam: Cucuruz Doan's Island Furuya (2022), Furuya found his work nostalgic and stated that the film made emphasis of how clashing was the relationship between Amuro and his superior, Captain Bright Noa.
+For Mobile Suit Gundam: Cucuruz Doan's Island (2022), Furuya found his work nostalgic and stated that the film made emphasis of how clashing was the relationship between Amuro and his superior, Captain Bright Noa.
 Furuya elaborated that Yasuhiko's idea was making the movie realistic with Amuro acting more mature in relationship with the children.
 Another theme of the film was how the youth's lives are being ruined by the plot of the One Year War story from the original television series.
+Further commentary, Furuya was glad with the popularity he achieved by voicing Amuro for over 40 years.
+He said that while Amuro also had popularity, he could not surpass his rival, Char, a common trait he sometimes find common in anime where there are rivalries.
+He further stated that "nowadays you can see the encouragement through SNS, I like how a lot of followers appear in Twitter, and I'm very surprised at his popularity".